Abdulazizbek/install-pytorch-in-raspberry-pi-4/README.md

 # Install-pytorch-in-raspberry-pi-4
-Install Ubuntu on Raspberry Pi 4, Create pytorch environment on Raspberry pi 4
+Install Ubuntu on Raspberry Pi 4, Create Pytorch environment on Raspberry pi 4

 ## Downloading and Installing Ubuntu 20.04 LTS for Raspberry Pi